 The ingredient for fattening the single-coil tone is from his Fuzzface - though Jimi’s Eb tuning helps.
 There’s also one of the greatest showcases of wah ever - on a Vox model - and it sounds like he’s playing that intro on the neck pickup before switching to the bridge when it kicks in.
 Be open to compromise on effects choice.

 Neville Marten, editor of our sister publication Guitar Techniques and pro touring musician, recently had the task of nailing this tone for sets paying tribute to Hendrix and Clapton as The Cream Experience:

 “Wah and fuzz are not natural bedfellows but Jimi somehow makes it work,” he explains.
 “I’ve resorted to using a Vox wah with a [Paul Cochrane] Timmy pedal [a Fulltone OCD would work well too], through a Marshall Plexi model in my Line 6 Helix, cranking the amp volume but keeping the drive low on the distortion pedal.
 I feather the guitar’s volume control (as Jimi did) and also switch between neck pickup (for intro and early sections) to bridge (for later fi lls and solos), switching back and forth on the fly.”

-Those with a keen ear will notice panned slapback delay on the track too - some multi-FX pedals like the Boss GT-1 can give you that.
+Those with a keen ear will notice panned slapback delay on the track too.

 6. Round Midnight